Austrobaileya 7: 582 (2009) APNI

 Erect shrub 3–4 m high.
 Leaves lanceolate, 55–120 mm long, 6–18 mm wide, acute at apex, margins flat or slightly recurved, glabrous, upper surface dark green, often viscid, lower surface pale green to whitish; petiole 3–6 mm long.
 Male flowers solitary or up to 4 in a cluster on a viscid peduncle to c.
 4 mm long; pedicels 7–9 mm long; bracts linear to narrow-ovate, to c.
 3 mm long, green; sepals ovate, 3–4 mm long, viscid.
 Female flowers solitary on peduncle to c.
 4 mm long; pedicel 6–10 mm long (to c.
 15 mm in fruit); sepals ovate 2.5–3.5 mm long, whitish; ovary glabrous, stigma c.
 2 mm wide, sessile, cap-shaped, persistent in fruit.
 Capsule subglobose, 10–12 mm long, glabrous, viscid; seeds usually 3, obloid, c.
 6 mm long, dark brown or mottled brown and grey.
 Flowers mostly Dec.–Feb.

 EGL, EGU, GipP, HSF, MonT.
+Also NSW.
 Apart from an isolated occurrence in the Dandenong Ranges, confined in Victoria to East Gippsland where usually found in gullies, often in rocky situations.

 |Bioregion||Occurrence status||Establishment means|